CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 #### Reverting previous action : `undo`
 If you wish to undo your previous action, <kbd>Enter</kbd> undo.<br>
 Format: `undo`

+#### Deleting a task : `done`
+To complete a task, use the done command.
+This command complete the task at a specified INDEX.
+The index refers to the index number shown in the most recent listing.<br>
+Format: `done INDEX`<br>

 #### Deleting a task : `delete`
 To delete a task, use the delete command.
 This command deletes the task at a specified INDEX.
 The index refers to the index number shown in the most recent listing.<br>